harimseong/assembly_library/lib/README.md

 	Return `dst` and copy `[src, src_end)` bytes to `[dst, dst + src_end - src)` where `src_end` contains first null-terminator.

 ##### `ret` instruction bug
-- `ret` instruction in strcpy acts like `ret` in main function, which means the process exits if strcpy returns.
+- `ret` instruction in strcpy was working as if it's `ret` in main function, which means the process exits if strcpy returns.
 - `mov rsp, rbp` -> `mov rbp, rsp`
 - The top of the stack pointed to the stack frame of main function.
 <br/><br/>